nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

 * 3c.
-The given format is missing the field header q/.
+The stock with the given serial number is not found.

     * 3c1.
 Warenager shows an error message.

       Use case resumes at step 2.

 * 3d.
+The given format is missing the field header q/.

+    * 3d1.
+Warenager shows an error message.

+      Use case resumes at step 2.

+* 3e.
 The given increment or decrement value is not an integer.

+    * 3e1.
+Warenager shows an error message.

+      Use case resumes at step 2.

+* 3f.
+The given increment or decrement value exceeds the integer limit.

+    * 3f1.
+Warenager shows an error message.

+      Use case resumes at step 2.

+* 3g.
+The given increment value plus the stock's current quantity exceeds the integer limit.

+    * 3g1.
+Warenager shows an error message.

+      Use case resumes at step 2.

+* 3h.
+The stock's current quantity minus the given decrement value results in a negative value.

-    * 3d1.
+    * 3h1.
 Warenager shows an error message.

       Use case resumes at step 2.